 - EP (electronic portfolio)

-We work with our employer partners to take the cost of delivering the relevant qualifications, combined with the relevant funding to provide a cost-effective solution with a demonstrable return on investment.
+We help our employer partners to understand and manage the cost of delivering relevant qualifications.
+Using available funding, we work hard to make sure we offer a cost-effective solution, with a demonstrable return on investment.

 Have you also considered

 The assessment includes all the requirements of the standard, including, competencies, knowledge and behaviours.
 It takes place in the final few months of the apprenticeship, using four assessment methods:

 - Synoptic project

 - Employer reference